bleenco/bterm/README.md

 ## Download
 To download visit
-[http://bterm.bleenco.io](http://bterm.bleenco.io) click the right installer depending on operating system you use.

-On initial run `~/.bterm.json` configuration file is created.
-If you need fix your font for example, check this file and update your configuration to fit your needs.
+[http://bterm.bleenco.io](http://bterm.bleenco.io) and hit the right button to get your favourite OS installer.

+On the first run `~/.bterm.json` (on Linux and MacOS) or `C:\Users\user\.bterm.json` (on Windows) configuration file is created.
+It contains the attributes in json format that define the layout of the terminal, i.e. changing the attribute `settings > fonts` will immediately update the type of fonts.

-## Configuration
+## Settings and customization
-When installation is successfully completed and you first run bterm you end up with black and white window.
-But as mentioned **bterm** is completely customizable.
+The default theme is a combination of black and white visuals.
+However, **bterm** is completely customizable, here's how to do it with very few clicks:

-1. Click the settings icon  bottom right corner.
+1. Click the settings icon in bottom right corner.
-2. Click the first tab and you can choose the color theme that you like from the list
+2. Choose the theme of your choice from the list in a first tab.
-3. On second tab you can select font that you prefer.
+3. Select your favourite font in a second tab.
-4. On third select the hot key to open urls inside **bterm**
+4. Select the hot key for opening urls when clicking inside of a **bterm** in a third tab.

-When you selected your settings open .bterm.json file for further configuration.

-On Linux or MacOS  the .bterm.json is located in `~/.bterm.json`.
-On Windows you can find it inside `C:\Users\user\.bterm.json`.

-Inside **.bterm.json**, you can easily change font size, font color and other colors using standard html color codes.

-As you can see from the picture above bterm is pretty straight forward termial at first sight.
-Top bar is reserved for tabs.
-Than is the main shell window.
-Bottom bar gives the user some very useful information about present working directory.
-If this directory is also git repository  you can find the branch name in botom right corner.
-And at the end is the settings button which opens the right settings menu.
+The selected settings will automatically appear in `.bterm.json` configuration file where you can hack your terminals' visual settings further.

-## Usage
+## Features
-In short you can use bterm just like you are used to use your old terminal.
+In short, you can use bterm just like any other terminal.
+However, we augment the standard shell functionality with useful features for developers and researchers:
-**Bterm** offers some nice features:
-* On bottom bar you can at all times see which directory are you in.
-* If you are inside the directory which is git repository you can see the name of the branch you are in  on the bottom bar.
-* if bterm recognizes git and compatible shell (like bash or zsh) it shows  currently active branch too .

-### bterm for development:
-Inside of bterm you can use all development tools that you need for your work:
+* **Information on current directory**
+  Your current directory path is being displayed at all times in a bottom bar.
-* git - version control
+* **Name of the git branch**
-* text editors (vim, nano ...)
-* package managers like (npm, python-pip ...)
-* ssh for remote access

-And all the others.
-**Important** of course you need to install all tools mentioned above properly.
-All windows user we already know the process about adding dev tools to system path and adjusting the settings.

-### Keyboard shortcuts
-Shortcuts in **bterm** are similar as you already know them for instance
-<code>ctrl + t </code> for new tab or <code>ctrl + n </code> for new window.

-### Copy and Paste
-* To copy select text first then right-click on it and select Copy
-* To paste right click and select Paste.

-### Clicking links in bterm
-For opening links from bterm you simply used the hotkey that you can choose inside settings + click. for example <code>ctrl + click </code>.
+  When working on your git repository, the name of your branch appears next to your shell input.
+* **Opening links with the click**
+  Using hotkey + click for opening links from a console, i.e. `ctrl + click`.
+* **Generate links to files on drag and drop**
+Drag the file into the bterm window and link to the file will automatically be pasted to your shell input.

 ## Hacking on bterm
+In order to run bterm locally in a development mode please use the following commands:

 ```sh
 git clone https://github.com/bleenco/bterm.git